NASADatanauts/PaleBlueDot/story/story.md

 As hinted before, all image downloads happen in parallel.
 When a user stops on a particular image of a particular day the following image downloads start in parallel:

 a.
-Small thumbnail of the image of date/longitude; ~8 Kb, ~20ms-600ms
+Small thumbnail of the image of date/longitude; ~8KB, ~20ms-600ms
 b.
-Full size version of the image of date/longitude; ~120 Kb; 50-2600ms
+Full size version of the image of date/longitude; ~120KB; 50-2600ms
 c.
-Concatenated thumbnails of images of date; ~60 Kb, 40-1200ms
+Concatenated thumbnails of images of date; ~60KB, 40-1200ms

 The user sees the small thumbnail first (a).
 This is almost instant.
 The full size version of the same image is downloading in the background.
 As soon as it is loaded (b) it replaces the small resolution image.
-During these two downloads, the concatenated thumbnails were also downloading in the background (c).
+During these two downloads the concatenated thumbnails were also downloading in the background (c).
 Once that is finished, there is no download time to show Earth from any point of view on that day.

 #### 3.6.
 Cancelling of obsolete